 Did you know these famous movie quotes were actually inspired by books?
 They aren't the only ones.
-Some of the most iconic thrillers got their start on the page before they made their way to the big screen.
-Below, you'll find eight chilling books behind your favorite thriller films—from action-packed crime novels to mind-bending mysteries that brush up against horror.
+Some of the most iconic and popular thrillers got their start on the page before they made their way to the big screen.
+Below, you'll find 12 chilling books behind your favorite thriller films and series—from action-packed crime novels to mind-bending mysteries that brush up against horror.

 Tom Levy is thriving.
 He’s a graduate student at Columbia and an aspiring marathon runner.
 But he can’t seem to escape the shadow that his father’s suicide cast on his life.
 His father, who ended his life in the aftermath of accusations during the Red Scare, is the subject of Tom’s dissertation.
 Elsewhere, Tom’s older brother, Hank, is working for a secret agency called “The Division” whose mission is to facilitate the sale and transfers of a collection of diamonds owned by Dr. Szell, a Nazi-turned-informant.
 When their worlds intersect, Tom is in for the fight of his life.
 From the author of The Princess Bride, this book–and its adaptation–proves that some writers thrive in all types of genres.